 How to prep your indoor plants for winter so they don't die

-With winter on the way, it's time to prep your precious indoor plants for the colder months to make sure they get through happy and thriving, not dead or barely surviving.
+With winter on the way, it's time to prep our precious indoor plants for the colder months to make sure they get through happy and thriving, not dead or barely surviving.
 I remember my first 'winter with plants' when I had enough of a collection of valuable plants to worry about them making it through.
 Following these tips, I would have had nothing to worry about.
 Okay.
 True.
 Less to worry about (I worry a lot).

 Soon 'Winter is Coming' won't conjure up pictures of dragons, wolves and White Walkers.
 But until that day, I'm going to milk that Game of Thrones reference just a bit longer.
 Because winter is coming.
 And for the plant addicted, winter can be a tad scary.

 Summer is just SO easy.
 Root rot what?
 Often the biggest issue is just keeping up with watering the thirstiest chaps in the jungle, without going overboard and ending up with fungus gnats.
+Overwatering seems impossible.

 Come winter, root rot becomes a serious reality and the #1 killer of houseplants over winter.
 Overwatering is SO easy to do in winter.
 And overwatering can mean a swift death sentence compared to underwatering.
 Plus our plants can fool us into overwatering them if we don't know better.

 But water's not the only winter worry.
 Find out how to get your house plant jungle prepped for winter, and what to do (and not to do), to get them through the colder months.

 (that reference is for you Fifth Element fans)

 If you're lucky like me, and get lots of light at your place, winter is wonderful.
 Instead of paranoid opening and closing of curtains and blinds to make sure no-one gets cooked as the sun moves around the house, now you can chill.